rerun-io/rerun/examples/python/urdf_loader/README.md

 ## Overview

 This is an example data-loader plugin that lets you view [URDF](https://wiki.ros.org/urdf) files.
-It uses the [external data loader mechanism](https://www.rerun.io/docs/reference/data-loaders/overview#external-dataloaders) to add this capability to the Rerun viewer without modifying the viewer itself.
+It uses the [external data loader mechanism](https://www.rerun.io/docs/reference/data-loaders/overview#external-dataloaders) to add this capability to the Rerun Viewer without modifying the Viewer itself.

 This example is written in Python, and uses [urdf_parser_py](https://github.com/ros/urdf_parser_py/tree/ros2) to read the files.
 ROS package-relative paths support both ROS 1 and ROS 2-based resolving.